This book explores the complex interactions between plants, their herbivores and natural enemies.

 Cantidad disponible: 1 disponibles

-Librería: Grand Eagle Retail, Mason, OH, Estados Unidos de America
+Librería: Grand Eagle Retail, Bensenville, IL, Estados Unidos de America

 Paperback.
 Condición: new.
 Paperback.
 The multitrophic level approach to ecology addresses the complexity of food webs much more realistically than the traditional focus on simple systems and interactions.
 Only in the last few decades have ecologists become interested in the nature of more complex systems including tritrophic interactions between plants, herbivores and natural enemies.
 Plants may directly influence the behaviour of their herbivores' natural enemies, ecological interactions between two species are often indirectly mediated by a third species, landscape structure directly affects local tritrophic interactions and below-ground food webs are vital to above-ground organisms.
 The relative importance of top-down effects (control by predators) and bottom-up effects (control by resources) must also be determined.
 These interactions are explored in this exciting volume by expert researchers from a variety of ecological fields.
 This book provides a much-needed synthesis of multitrophic level interactions and serves as a guide for future research for ecologists of all descriptions.
 Multitrophic Level Interactions explores the complex interactions between plants, their herbivores, and the herbivores' natural enemies.
 Determining the relative importance of top-down effects (control by predators) and bottom-up effects (control by resources), it will be an important guide to future research for all ecologists.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Nº de ref. del artículo: 9780521084185

 Cantidad disponible: 1 disponibles